IntrepidPursuits/sherpa/blog/authenticating_a_rails_api_part_1.md

 #### Step 1: Write a test

-Because we're good little TDD-ers, we'll start with an integration test for our "happy path" case:
+Because we're good little TDD-ers, we'll start with an integration test for our "happy path" case -- that is, the case where everything goes right:

 ```ruby
 # /spec/requests/v1/users_requests_spec.rb